 Is this your first trip to Disneyland (or the first time in a long time)?
 Here are our best Disneyland tips and the best rides at Disneyland Resort.

-When does Disneyland decorate for Christmas?
+When Does Disneyland Decorate for Christmas?

 Expect to see 80 wreaths, 120 bows, and 220 garlands measuring four miles in length on Main Street!

 10,000 poinsettia and 10,000 cyclamen plants have been planted around the Disneyland Resort to keep the gardens festive as well.
 300 additional trees are brought into the resort during this time of year to keep things extra festive.
-As a matter of fact, there will even be a new holiday plant installation near the Mickey and Walt Disney statue at the end of Main Street.
-It will have 7,500 new plants and 80 lighted pine trees.

-More than 126,000 sparkling lights drip down Sleeping Beauty’s Castle like icicles, and vibrant holiday decorations trim nearly every nook and cranny of the park.
+More than 25,000 sparkling lights drip down Sleeping Beauty’s Castle like icicles, and vibrant holiday decorations trim nearly every nook and cranny of the park.
 The ever-popular “Christmas Fantasy” Parade starring Santa Claus returns to put us all in the Christmas Spirit.
 Disney traditions continue with Disneyland’s “Believe… in Holiday Magic” fireworks show which is capped off with a snowfall finale.

-Christmas at Disneyland Park 2022
+Christmas at Disneyland Park 2025

 It’s a Small World Holiday